Trigun: Anime

-The anime series is frequently listed as one of the best anime series; in 2001, Wizard's Anime Magazine listed Trigun as the 38th best series on their "Top 50 Anime released in North America", and in 2010 The Los Angeles Times journalist Charles Solomon placed the series as the seventh best anime on his "Top 10".
+The anime series is frequently listed as one of the best anime series of all time; in 2001, Wizard's Anime Magazine listed Trigun as the 38th best series on their "Top 50 Anime released in North America", and The Los Angeles Times journalist Charles Solomon named the series' complete box set as the seventh-best anime release of 2010.
 The success of the animated series increased the popularity of the original manga source material with the US release's first volume run of 35,000 sold out shortly after release.
-In regards to the anime adaptation, Theron Martin of Anime News Network gave the anime adaptation a B+ praising the writing stating, "The series never wallows in the inherent to this format simply because the surprisingly high quality of its writing never allows that to happen."
-However he continued to criticize the visuals stating, "Character rendering regularly looks more like rough drafts than refined final products, with the artists often struggling just to stay on model."
+Theron Martin of Anime News Network gave the anime adaptation a B+, praising the series' writing: "The series never wallows in the inherent to this format simply because the surprisingly high quality of its writing never allows that to happen."
+However, Martin was more critical of the anime's visuals, stating, "Character rendering regularly looks more like rough drafts than refined final products, with the artists often struggling just to stay on model."
 Mike Toole of Anime News Network named Trigun as one of the most important anime of the 1990s.

 Escapist Magazine columnist H.D.
 Russell reviewed the anime adaptation of the series in early 2016, as part of the "Good Old Anime Review" section focusing on popular anime of the 1990s to early 2000s.
-Though, noting the series hasn't aged well in terms of animation and English voice acting quality, Russell states the depth of the characters and moral themes of the series more than compensate for its faults.
-Russell concluded his review giving Trigun a rank of four out of a five stars stating, "Trigun is very often overshadowed by its close cousin Cowboy Bebop, which is sad, because it truly is a delight to watch.
+Russell felt that the series' animation and English voice acting quality had aged poorly, but also argued that the depth of the characters and moral themes of the series more than compensate for its faults.
+He ultimately gave Trigun a rank of four out of a five stars, stating: "Trigun is very often overshadowed by its close cousin Cowboy Bebop, which is sad, because it truly is a delight to watch.
 Despite having only decent voice acting (with a few exceptions), average music, and relatively static visuals, Trigun is an absolute blast that had me laughing and thinking the whole way.
 While it's not perfect, it is fun and it does ask the questions that will make viewers ponder for years to come without ever offering them an answer.
 Trigun is one that went straight from my backlog to my heart and is truly greater than the sum of its parts."
-Despite its relative popularity in the West, Trigun never gained widespread appeal to Japanese audiences.
-Suggested factors include the "old west" setting, European style character names and a lack of Japanese cultural elements.
-This would make Trigun one of the rare examples of an anime that is far more successful in the West than it was within its country of origin.
-The show failed to garner a large audience in Japan during its original showing in 1998, but gained a substantial fan base following its United States premiere on Adult Swim in 2003.
+Trigun failed to garner a large audience in Japan during its original showing in 1998, but gained a substantial fan base following its United States premiere on Adult Swim in 2003, making it one of the rare examples of an anime that was more successful in the West than in its country of origin.
+Suggested causes of this disparity include the "old west" setting, European-style character names, and a lack of Japanese cultural elements.